-WHY AREN’T MOUSE TRAPS EFFECTIVE?
+WHY AREN’T MOUSE TRAPS EFFECTIVE | SETTING MOUSE TRAPS

 MOUSE TRAP MISTAKES

-- Complete.
+Even the best mouse traps can be ineffective, and just because you successfully catch a mouse, doesn’t mean you’ve solved the problem.
+That’s because mouse control begins with the holes they used to get into your home in the first place, and that requires professional help!
 At Witt Pest Management, our team is instructed in protocols that have been developed and tested by national experts in the pest industry.
 You can expect that they will apply every control option available to get the job done right.